lucapette/web/main/content/writing/getting-started-with-kafka-streams.md

   .to("tweets.shouting")
 ```

-An instance `StreamsBuilder` is the starting point of the internal DSL Kafka
+The instance `StreamsBuilder` is the starting point of the internal DSL Kafka
 Streams provides.
 We are calling `stream` on it which creates an instance of a
 `KStream`.